alex-algazi/setbot/docs/WeeklyStatus.md

 *Alex Algazi (asa10@hood.edu); Diana Teka (dyt1@hood.edu)*

+## WEEK 5 (FEB 28 - MAR 7)
+### A. Weekly Accomplishments
+1. Implemented optimum pair search.
+Board is now split into two halves before being operated on, due to a graph theory theorem that shows that a board without sets can be tested in this way
+### B. Problems/Issues
+1.
+### C. Next Week's Planned Work
+1.
+### D. Time Log
+Alex:  hrs, Diana:  hrs

 ## WEEK 4 (FEB 21 - FEB 28)
 ### A. Weekly Accomplishments
 1. Improved the scores display.
 Now it shows an ASCII table with all players' scores listed in descending order.
 (Diana)